TBCMdev/RedScript/notes/functions.md

 One problem, if we pass a variable's value, and we change it in the function, i dont think the macro will update.
 We must hard code a solution that follows variable updates.

+Maybe we can only use function macros for calling inbuild minecraft commands, as everywhere else we can operate with variables for the most part.

 ## RETURN

 The return command is how we can terminate function execution, something ive been scratching my head on for a while, adde 1.20.